AdvancedWood/OSC-Knowledge-Center/content/docs/guide/software trial guidance.md

 weight: 1
 ---

-Get assess to the [OSC Assistant](https://ecf03777edb4.ngrok-free.app/design-assistant)
+Get assess to the [AI-based OSC Assistant](https://ecf03777edb4.ngrok-free.app/design-assistant)

 By using this prototype system, you can learn related knowledge and explore any reusable cases of inter-module connection design based on the given project context.
 There are three tasks for this trial: **Task 1** for asking general questions OSC; **Task 2** for getting recommended design cases; and **Task 3** for exploring more details of these cases based on the system responses, such as configuration of specific design options.